 Blue Whales: The Largest Animals EVER

 Blue whales are baleen whales, which means they have these strange plates made of keratin inside of their mouths.
 They use these plates to filter their food from the water, which is different than when a toothed whale catches live prey like a squid or a seal.
 When they spot a dense patch of krill, they accelerate and open their mouths, taking in as much water and prey as possible.
 They then close their mouth and push the water out through their baleen, trapping the krill inside.
-This is called lunge feeding, and it’s one of the most efficient ways to feed in the ocean.
-For an animal the size of the blue whale, efficiency while feeding is really important!
+The process is lunge feeding, and it’s one of the most efficient ways to feed in the ocean.
+For an animal the size of a blue whale, efficiency while feeding is really important!

 Check Out the Video Below!